rackerlabs/technical-blog/_posts/2020-06-10-get-high-throughput-and-low-latency-with-your-socket-servers.md

 ### The results

-Here are the results of our experiment:
+Here are the results of our experiment.

 #### Total IOPS

 Everyone uses the IOPS metric to determine total system throughput.
-Over the ten runs, we consistently saw more than 6.3 Million IOPs of 4000 random I/O operations with NUMA controls in place.
+Over the ten runs, we consistently saw more than 6.3 million IOPs of 4000 random I/O operations with NUMA controls in place.
 With NUMA controls not leveraged, the system inconsistently ranged from a high of 6.2 million to a low of 6.071 million IOPS.
 Although a single system doing over six million IOPs is insanely fast, no one